Screening Tests for Lasso Problems: Numerical Examples

 The rejection and speedup of IRDT (not plotted) and D-THT were very similar on the test datasets with IRDT terminating after 3 or 4 iterations at the break in line 14-16 in Algorithm \ref{alg:IRDT}.
-Only for YALEXBF does D-THT pull slightly ahead.

-The results confirm our claim that current one-shot screening can perform well at moderate to high values of $\lambda/\lm$ but such performance does not extend to low values of $\lambda/\lm$.